 The Shelter Meal Program provides approximately 12,000 meals to shelters and meal programs in the Tenderloin, Western Addition, Bayview, and Mission Districts of San Francisco.
 The program, with the support and effort of volunteers from the parish and greater community, prepare dinner meals two weekends, Saturday and Sunday, every month of the year and on additional scheduled days throughout the year.
 The program works with community-based organizations in San Francisco that offer supportive services and shelter daily to men, women, children, and families in need.
 Volunteers also deliver and serve the prepared meals to the community-based organizations hosting the meal service.
 The program’s partnerships with community-based organizations include:

 St. Joseph’s Village (year-round)

 Cooking takes place in the industrial kitchen in Fromm Hall on the USF Campus.
-You do not need to be a master chef to volunteer as a cook.
 Cooking duties range from cutting up fruits and vegetables, buttering bread, helping clean, to a more common idea of cooking – i.e. grilling, sautéing, etc. All cooking duties are assigned by a lead volunteer chef who is experienced in preparing meals for the Shelter Meal Program.
-The lead chef, prior to the cooking shift, has planned the meal and the cooking strategy for the day.
-He or she will guide the volunteers through the meal preparation steps and organize the food for transport to local shelters and community organizations.
-Preparing over 300 meals in the span of a few hours is hard work but the spirit of the kitchen is warm and collegial.
+2 hour shifts, Sat or Sun morning or afternoon.

 We appreciate and welcome volunteers from the community at large and the parish community.
 Teens/children are also welcome to volunteer to cook and/or serve.
 Children under 13 years old must be accompanied by an adult.